rodneyshupe/Cookbook/Recipes/Entrees/Poultry/SpicyDijonMapleChicken.rst

    combine - set aside
 2. Heat grill to high, and set up for 2 zone cooking.
 Rub chicken lightly with oil, and season with the salt & pepper
 3. Grill chicken on indirect heat.
-You’re cooking the chicken to approximately 180 degrees, and will take approximately 30ish minutes.
+You're cooking the chicken to approximately 180 degrees, and will take approximately 30ish minutes.
    Brush the chicken with the sauce often, starting in about the last 10 minutes of cooking